go-acme/lego/README.md

    --http-timeout value         Set the HTTP timeout value to a specific value in seconds. (default: 0) --dns-timeout value          Set the DNS timeout value to a specific value in seconds.
 Used only when performing authoritative name servers queries. (default: 10)
    --pem                        Generate a .pem file by concatenating the .key and .crt files together.
+   --cert.timeout value         Set the certificate timeout value to a specific value in seconds.
+Only used when obtaining certificates. (default: 30)
    --help, -h                   show help
    --version, -v                print the version
 ```